Srijana-gits/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What went well**

 - What part of this project are you most satisfied with?
+The input validation flow, you can't add a task without first saving an owner and adding a pet.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?
+I'd add a way to edit or delete an activity after adding it — right now the table in the UI is read-only

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?
+AI will confidently write things it hasn't verified.
+The most important habit I built was asking 'does this actually exist in the code?' before accepting any suggestion.
+The system only became reliable when I treated AI output as a first draft, not a final answer.